Home > News

 12 April 2013

-Bethlehem County Club manager Simon Duncan says stage 2 is likely to include about 135 stand-alone homes, plus 45 apartments.
+Bethlehem County Club manager Simon Duncan says it is likely to include about 135 stand-alone homes, plus 45 apartments.
 It is proposed to include a luxurious clubhouse, complete with dining and lounging areas, a bar and snooker room, movie theatre plus many other facilities.
 A separate Health Spa with an indoor heated lap pool, and with massage, hairdressing and therapy facilities is also planned.
 Croquet and putting greens will be amongst the outdoor recreation opportunities planned on site.

 Mr Duncan, Village Manager, says work will begin in the middle of this year and it is expected that the first homes will be available at year’s end.
-He anticipates stage 2 will be built in four parts over five years.
+He anticipates it will be built in four parts over five years.
 “The majority of homes will likely cost between $500,000 and $800,000.
 Interest can be expressed immediately to our Sales Manager at Bethlehem Country Club, as completion dates are scheduled for late this year,” he says.

 The village will include many picturesque walkways, and will link up to estuary walks.